 This statement is made by Park Leisure Group Limited, company registration number 10609435 (we, us, our or the Company) pursuant to section 54, Part 5 of the Modern Slavery Act 2015 (Act).
 It constitutes our slavery and human trafficking statement for the financial year ended 31 December 2020 and sets out the steps taken that aim to ensure that slavery or human trafficking did not take place in our business and supply chain.

 The Company operates as Park Leisure Group Limited, with operating businesses Park Leisure 2000 Ltd, Park Leisure 2000 (Northumberland)Ltd and Park Leisure 2000 (Northumberland) Ltd. The group has approximately 450 employees and is based in the UK.

 Our Business & Supply Chain

 Park Leisure is a UK holiday home and short-break holiday business.
-We operate twelve specially constructed holiday home parks in the United Kingdom.
+We operate eleven specially constructed holiday home parks in the United Kingdom.
 Our supply chains include the procurement of goods and services necessary for the operation of holiday homes including sale of holiday homes and the re-sale of goods and services to our guests.

 We are committed to eradicating modern slavery and human trafficking in any part of our business and supply chain.
 Our Anti-Slavery and Human Trafficking Policy reflects our commitment to acting ethically and with integrity in all our business relationships.
 This is part of our commitment to implementing and enforcing effective systems and controls that aim to ensure slavery and human trafficking is not taking place anywhere in our supply chain.
 We try to ensure that we work with UK and international suppliers who treat their obligations towards modern slavery and human trafficking with the same importance that we do.